 Use an Under-Sheet Beneath Fitted Sheet

-Bedding might slide around due to a lack of friction, especially with softer materials like Egyptian Cotton or Silk.
+Bedding might slide around because of a lack of friction, especially with softer materials like Egyptian cotton or silk.
 To combat this, you can place a rougher textured under-sheet beneath the fitted sheet.
 The added friction should increase friction, keeping your bed linens from slipping off.

 The more heat you have, the higher friction increases, so look for warmer linens like Flannel or Fleece.
 However, if you have sensitive skin or are prone to overheating, you could try a different option below.

 Try Putting the Top Corners on First

 Another trick to help keep your covers in place is to put the top corners on first when you make your bed.
 Start by heading to the top of your bed and tuck the cover onto both top corners of your mattress.
 Then, move to the bottom corners.